haexhub/pathify-demo/README.md

 At the end, I have to import all the states in the normal store directory and make them accessable to the whole application.
 This could be generated later.

+The problem I have with this solution is, that I'm not able to access the whole [context](https://nuxtjs.org/api/context) of nuxt in demoState.

 ## Build Setup

 ```bash